emma's letter 2024

 I think at times I can be a bit of handful for my parents and little brother, but I still struggle telling those who love me how I am feeling.
 I have a new pyschiatrist trying to help with some of my outbursts, but I still get frustrated and get physical with people...I always feel terrible after, but sometimes I just can't help myself.

 I am not sure why my situation is different than other kids with autism, but I feel blessed to be where I am.
-I go to ABA and Occupational Therapy when I am not doing schoolwork; sometimes I go more than once per week.
-Thankfully, my parents are able to afford all of this extra work I get, but I am pretty sure not all the kids in my school or in the elementary schools in North Georgia, are getting this level of treatment.
+Thankfully, my parents are able to afford all of this extra work I get, but I am pretty sure not all the kids in the nearby schools in North Georgia, are getting this level of treatment.

 That’s why it is so important that Emma’s Emmbassadors is around.
 They provide funding for other kids who have autism to get the therapy that they need or help them get government funding or help the schools in the area have better resources for the kids in their enrollment.

 Thanks to the continued generosity of our Emmbassadors, we were able to give $400,000.00 to families and children in North Georgia who need help to get therapy and treatment for their autism.
 Things are getting better for all of them, but there are more kids to help.
 Please do what you can to help us help them!